Floquet breathers in a modulated nonlinear lattice: Physical system and dynamical equations

 with $\wo=1$, that we keep for clarity, $\kappa=C/\wp^2$, and $\delta=\fracc{|\chi_1| I_{AC}}{\wp^2 d_0^3}$.

 The non-linearized model, in the scaled variables, results

 for $\bar{d}_0=d_0/\sigma$.
-The second term multiplied by $\wo^2=1$ is written in that way because it is completely nonlinear when expanding the terms in $u_n$.
+The second term in parentheses is written in that way because it is completely nonlinear when expanding the terms in $u_n$.
 It also highlights that the linear frequency of the unmodulated system of the isolated oscillator is $\wo=1$.

 The nonlinear equations in a more condensed form are:

 with $\delta_1=1/{\bar d}_0^3$ and $\delta_2=\delta {\bar d}_0^3$.